Home » Holiday homes »

 The impact of Brexit

-The cost of living in EU countries has increased since the UK left the European Union2, leaving a significant impact on how long UK citizens can stay there.
+The cost of living in EU countries has increased since the UK left the European Union, leaving a significant impact on how long UK citizens can stay there.
 Also, UK citizens are restricted to 90 days at any one time during a 180-day period.
 This is enforced by passport stamping on entry and exit.
 Holiday homeowners that stay for extended periods and aim to visit their property for several months of the year should be careful to stay within the rules, or risk future freedoms.
-Be mindful too that while many tax rules remain unchanged, some EU states have altered their rates for UK citizens.
-For more information, read our guide on buying a holiday home after Brexit.

 Finding the right property management